EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/philosophy.md

 It cannot be used as a stand-alone package, but simplifies the incorporation of investment options into energy system models.
 The user still has to define several functions within their own package, as outlined in *[Use `EnergyModelsInvestments`](@ref how_to-use_emi)*.

-The aim in the package development is to provide the user with maximum flexibility on how to incorporate investment decisions.
+The aim in the package development is to provide the user with maximum flexibility on how to incorporate investment decisions without having to implement investments themselves.
 In the case of investments, the flexibility is required for selecting:

 1. the investment mode for a given technology in a given region and